 In a world of virtual utopia, a lemon tree supervisor gazes at the stars, dreaming of adventure.
 Then one day his request for a transfer is accepted.
 Becoming a test pilot on space station Atlantis, it appears the Gods have been looking on him kindly.
 But all is not it seems upon the station and soon our hero must ask himself the true reason for his selection.

-From a dark future metropolis to a two man mission to Mercury.
-The stranger who hears UFOs, an astronomer’s search for immortality and a young girl agreeing to become a test subject for nanobots.
+From a cryogenic surgery to a two man mission to Mercury.
+The stranger who hears UFOs, an astronomer’s search for immortality and a super-villain's encounter with his long forgotten arch nemesis.
 Tales of human spirit, inevitable fate and loss that will take you to the extremes of space and time, yet are grounded firmly in the grit of true experience.

 There was that fresh early morning feel outside the van.
 The wet grass scuffed under our ankles.
 I took her hand and led the way, even though I had no idea where we were going.